Background pattern

 This medication does not require special storage conditions.

-Medications should not be disposed of through drains or in the trash.
-Dispose of packaging and medications you no longer need at the SIGRE collection point at the pharmacy.
-If in doubt, ask your pharmacist how to dispose of packaging and medications you no longer need.
-By doing so, you will help protect the environment.
+Medications should not be disposed of through wastewater or household waste.
+Deposit the packaging and unused medications at the SIGRE collection point in your pharmacy.
+If you have any questions, ask your pharmacist how to dispose of the packaging and medications you no longer need.
+This will help protect the environment.

-Composition of Olanzapina SUN buccal dispersible tablets
+Composition of Olanzapine SUN orodispersible tablets

-• The other components are:mannitol, crospovidone, aspartame, talc, and magnesium stearate.
+• The other components are: mannitol, crospovidone, aspartame, talc, and magnesium stearate.

 This medication is available in packages of 7, 10, 14, 28, 30, 35, 56, and 70 tablets.